Malindi Solar Power Station: Overview

 The power station has a 52 megawatt capacity.
 Its output is planned to be sold directly to the Kenya Power and Lighting Company for integration into the national grid.
 It is expected most of the power generated will be consumed locally, in an area with increasing energy demand, limited energy supply and an expanding population.
 It is also anticipated that the power station will support the creation of jobs through direct employment and indirect job creation through more consistent supply of electricity.
 Up to 250 direct jobs are expected to be created, in addition to a further 5,600 jobs in the wider economy.

 Developers

-The power station was developed by a consortium of comprising the following corporations: (a) Commonwealth Development Corporation (b) Globeleq (c) Africa Energy Development Corporation (AEDC), the originator of the project and (d) IDEA Power.
+The power station was developed by a consortium comprising the following corporations: (a) Commonwealth Development Corporation (b) Globeleq (c) Africa Energy Development Corporation (AEDC), the originator of the project and (d) IDEA Power.

 Ownership

-When completed the power station will be owned by Malindi Solar Group Limited, a special purpose vehicle company, which will operate the solar energy project.
+When completed, the power station will be owned by Malindi Solar Group Limited, a special purpose vehicle company, which will operate the solar energy project.
 The ownership of Malindi Solar Group Limited is as illustrated in the table below: